 Specially developed adhesives, sealants, conformal coatings and encapsulation compounds have been formulated for the assembly of medical electronic devices.
-These products consist of one and two component epoxy systems, one and two part silicone compounds and UV curable formulations.
+These products consist of one and two component epoxy systems, one and two part silicone compounds, cyanoacrylate and UV curable formulations.
 These technologically advanced materials offer high reliability, easy processing. and have been tested to meet ISO 10993-5 cytotoxicity and USP Class VI requirements.

 Types of Compounds for the Assembly of Medical Devices

 Medical electronic devices have greatly enhanced the ability to diagnose, treat and monitor different medical conditions.
-Master Bond offers the following flexible/semi-flexible/rigid products tin low/medium, paste viscosity to meet these critical needs:
+Master Bond offers the following flexible/semi-flexible/rigid products tin low/medium, paste viscosity to meet these critical needs.
+The most noteworthy feature:

 - Electrically conductive pastes